halaszvarig/wemos-smartthings-integration/README.md

 # Wemos SmartThings Integration
 This repository contains SmartThings device handlers, a configurator smartapp and Arduino code for several custom Wemos D1 mini based devices.

-## Actual list of the supported devices
+## Supported devices
-Currently there are 2 device types supported, a temperature/humidity sensor and a relay switch, but based on these it's quite easy to create additional device types.
+Currently there are 2 device types supported, a temperature/humidity sensor and a relay switch and based on these it's quite easy to create additional device types.

 #### Wemos Temperature Humidity Sensor
 * Provides a HTTP API where the actual temperature and humidity values can be queried.